Table of contents

 Context

-Austria is a relatively small country (83 900 km2) that is land-locked in central Europe.
-About 60% of the territory is mountainous and nearly half is forested.
-Only 32% of the territory lying below 500 metres above mean sea level.
+Only 32% of the territory lies below 500 metres above sea level.
 Therefore, the space available for settlements is limited to about 38% of the land area, essentially in river valleys and basins, which tend to be prone to natural hazards.
-Population density is relatively high though Austria is among the least densely populated country in the OECD.
+As a consequence, population density is relatively high.

 The variety of landscape, altitude and climate engenders a diversity of vegetation.
-Water is an abundant resource.
+Water is abundant.
 The country is a large exporter of timber, has important iron ore reserves and some deposits of minerals, lignite, oil and natural gas.

 Climate change